 School of Physics & Astronomy - news

 Studying with us offers you a fundamental understanding of the way the universe works, brings you to the forefront of technology, and provides the opportunity to work in world-leading research groups.
-Our outstanding research was recognised in the latest REF (2014) when Physics and Astronomy at Glasgow was 9th in the UK for impact from its research.
+Our outstanding research was recognised in the latest REF (2021) when 99% of our research was evaluated as ‘world-leading’ or ‘internationally excellent’.

 Subject league tables